Raspberry Pi Pico Interrupts Tutorial- Examples in MicroPython

 run-button-Thonny

-Now, when you press the push button, you should see an output as shown below:
+Now, when you press the push-button, you should see output in the shell of Thonny IDE as shown below:

-Alternatively, if you wish to detect a button press when the button is HIGH instead of LOW, use PULL_DOWN instead of PULL_UP and modify your code as shown below:
+Alternatively, if you wish to detect a button press when the button is logically high instead of low, use PULL_DOWN instead of PULL_UP and modify your code as shown below:

 from machine import Pin